 In this case, the script will be run as an administrator, even if the PowerShell Execution policy is enabled, which blocks unsigned scripts from running.

 Check if PowerShell is Running as an Administrator

 If your powershell.exe console is running with administrator privileges, the window title will say Administrator: Windows PowerShell.

-In some PowerShell scripts, it is sometimes necessary to verify that the script is running with administrator privileges before starting any action.
+In some PowerShell scripts, verifying if the script is running with administrator privileges is sometimes necessary before starting any action.